MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/production-how-to-set-up-work-and-machine-centers.md

 13. In the **Capacity** field, define whether the work centre has more than one machine or person working at the same time.
 If your [!INCLUDE[d365fin](includes/d365fin_md.md)] installation does not include the Machine Centre functionality, then the value in this field must be **1**.
 14. In the **Efficiency** field, enter the percentage of the expected standard output that this work centre actually outputs.
 If you enter **100**, it means that the work centre has an actual output that is the same as the standard output.
 15. Select the **Consolidated Calendar** check box if you are also using machine centres.
 This ensures that calendar entries are rolled up from machine centre calendars.
 16. In the **Shop Calendar Code** field, select a shop calendar.
-For more information, see [How to: Create Shop Calendars](production-how-to-create-work-center-calendars.md).
+For more information, see [Create Shop Calendars](production-how-to-create-work-center-calendars.md).
 17. In the **Queue Time** field, specify a fixed time span that must pass before assigned work can begin at this work centre.
 Note that queue time is added to other non-productive time elements such as wait time and move time that you may define on routing lines using this work centre.

 ## <a name="example---different-machine-centers-assigned-to-a-work-center"></a>Example - Different Machine Centres Assigned to a Work Centre